dynatrace-extensions/active-directory/README.md

+> :warning: **Moviri source code location has moved to [Moviri organization](https://github.com/Moviri).
+Builds are run from bitbucket copy branch, no chnage here.**

 This Dynatrace extension leverages WMI as protocol to gather all relevant data to constantly monitor health and performance of Microsoft Active Directory Services.
 While combining all relevant data into a pre-configured dashboards it also enables alerting and event tracking.